Lawyers who wish to be licensed in Ontario who are from

 PART II Licensing Process

-The Licensing Process, Licensing and Accreditation department will contact applicants to provide details regarding the licensing process, once the application for transfer has been approved by Administrative Compliance and the original Reading Declaration has been submitted.
+The Licensing Process, Licensing and Accreditation department will contact applicants to provide details regarding the licensing process, once the application for transfer has been approved by Complaints & Compliance and the original Reading Declaration has been submitted.

 Non-refundable Administrative Fees